juliocareaga/wave-heat/README.md

 ```console
 Use calculator:  coords + (0.025+0.6e-7*pressure)*kHat
 Click on: Coordinates Result, Tcoords
 Use clip: Origin: [0,0,0.002], Normal: [0,0,-2]
 Center the image
 Color bar: Horizontal, Any location, Position [0.3, 0.25], font 30
 Lighting: Interpolation Flat, Speculator: 1, Specular Power: 4, Ambient: 0, Diffuse: 0.9
 ```
-To set the angle of the camera we use **camera-sims.pvcc**.
+Then, set the angle of the camera using **camera-sims.pvcc** and the images are obtained taking screenshots for the desired time points.
 The required mesh is also contained in this repository and corresponds to **mesh-new.xdmf**.
 Note that the file **mesh-new.h5** is also needed.